INCATools/ontology-access-kit/docs/datamodels/mapping-rules/Precondition.md

 name: Precondition
 description: A pattern to be matched against an individual SSSOM mapping
 from_schema: https://w3id.org/linkml/mapping_rules_datamodel
+rank: 1000
 attributes:
   subject_source_one_of:
     name: subject_source_one_of
     from_schema: https://w3id.org/linkml/mapping_rules_datamodel
+    rank: 1000
     multivalued: true
     alias: subject_source_one_of
     owner: Precondition
+    domain_of:
+    - Precondition
     range: string
   object_source_one_of:
     name: object_source_one_of
     from_schema: https://w3id.org/linkml/mapping_rules_datamodel
+    rank: 1000
     multivalued: true
     alias: object_source_one_of
     owner: Precondition
+    domain_of:
+    - Precondition
     range: string
   mapping_source_one_of:
     name: mapping_source_one_of
     from_schema: https://w3id.org/linkml/mapping_rules_datamodel
+    rank: 1000
     multivalued: true
     alias: mapping_source_one_of
     owner: Precondition
+    domain_of:
+    - Precondition
     range: string
   subject_match_field_one_of:
     name: subject_match_field_one_of
     from_schema: https://w3id.org/linkml/mapping_rules_datamodel
+    rank: 1000
     multivalued: true
     alias: subject_match_field_one_of
     owner: Precondition
+    domain_of:
+    - Precondition
     range: string
   object_match_field_one_of:
     name: object_match_field_one_of
     from_schema: https://w3id.org/linkml/mapping_rules_datamodel
+    rank: 1000
     multivalued: true
     alias: object_match_field_one_of
     owner: Precondition
+    domain_of:
+    - Precondition
     range: string
   transformations_included_in:
     name: transformations_included_in
     from_schema: https://w3id.org/linkml/mapping_rules_datamodel
+    rank: 1000
     multivalued: true
     alias: transformations_included_in
     owner: Precondition
+    domain_of:
+    - Precondition
     range: string

 ```